 Bees are fascinating!
 Check out our vetted resources about native bees:

-- NEW!
-Pollen Specialist Native Bees Story Map - Heather Holm helps us understand what pollen specialism means with close up photos and video.
+- Pollen Specialist Native Bees Story Map - Heather Holm helps us understand what pollen specialism means with close up photos and video.

 - Bees 101: Buzzworthy Facts - This succinct article expands on knowledge beyond honey bees.

 - More on Leafcutter Bees - Leafcutter bees cut circles out of leaves for their nests and have cute upturned abdomens.
 There are iNaturalist projects tracking what plants they use to analyze plant preferences.